SublimeCodeIntel/SublimeCodeIntel/README.rst

 Installing
 ----------
+*With the Package Control plugin:* The easiest way to install SublimeCodeIntel is through Package Control, which can be found at this site: http://wbond.net/sublime_packages/package_control

+Once you install Package Control, restart ST2 and bring up the Command Palette (``Command+Shift+P`` on OS X, ``Control+Shift+P`` on Linux/Windows).
+Select "Package Control: Install Package", wait while Package Control fetches the latest package list, then select SublimeCodeIntel when the list appears.
+The advantage of using this method is that Package Control will automatically keep SublimeCodeIntel up to date with the latest version.

-*Without Git:* Download the latest source from http://github.com/Kronuz/SublimeCodeIntel and copy the whole directory into the Packages directory.
+*Without Git:* Download the latest source from `GitHub <http://github.com/Kronuz/SublimeCodeIntel>`_ and copy the whole directory into the Packages directory.

 *With Git:* Clone the repository in your Sublime Text 2 Packages directory, located somewhere in user's "Home" directory::